 Clinical pharmacology.

-Scientific bases of the response to medications and individualization.
+Scientific basis of drug response and individualization.
 Dynamic, kinetic aspects.
 Modifications due to age, sex, physiology and pathology.
-Bases of the diagnosis and management of adverse reactions.
+Basis of diagnosis and management of adverse reactions.
 Polytherapy and drug interactions.
-Waste.
-Emerging aspects such as pharmacolomics.
+Residues.
+Emerging aspects such as pharmacology.

 General Therapeutics